kiba/Writings/atg/chp6_diplomacy.md

 "Ma'am, we don't know for sure, yet."

 "Can you explain what's going on?"
-Mrs. Parkinson questioned.
+Mrs. Parkinson queried.

 "Ma'am, somebody's impersonating your husband.
 He also knew in imitate details about your life in too much details.
 Details that your husband confirmed as true.
 We suspected that you were being spied upon."